STEVE Wigley faces a battle to hold on to his job, but he should be given more time.

 When players like Prutton, Van Damme, Folly and Nilsson can't even get on the bench, there clearly is competition.

-What is lacking is the quality of players to come in and improve things, and the fact Wigley has pointed to the competition for places argument with established players out of the squad just proves this.
+What is lacking is the quality of players to come in and improve things, and the fact Wigley has pointed to the competition for places argument with established players out of the squad just

 On Saturday 'crunch November' finished as it started - with a 2-2 home draw against a side Saints should have beaten.